 The immediate-release formulation of guanfacine is used to treat high-blood pressure.

-How to Use Intuniv (Guanfacine) for ADHD
+How Do You Use Intuniv (Guanfacine) to Treat ADHD?

 Before starting or refilling an Intuniv prescription, read the medication guide included with your pills, as it may be updated with new information.